 PRAC represents a collaborative effort to share networks and data to expand audiences and increase engagement in our artistic work.
 Through membership models and service arrangements, open to all arts and cultural nonprofits of any size or discipline, the Consortium works to strengthen the vitality of our region’s arts community.

 WHO WE ARE AND HOW WE OPERATE

-The Philadelphia Regional Arts Consortium is a collaboration of member organizations, currently numbering 12, and varying in size and structure, who share a license for the Tessitura Software which integrates ticketing, marketing, development and audience services functionality into a single software suite.
-The Consortium is administered by The Wilma Theater and is primarily funded through the contributions of its member organizations.
+The Philadelphia Regional Arts Consortium is a collaboration of 19 non-profit member organizations that vary in size and structure, who share a license for the Tessitura Software which integrates ticketing, marketing, development, and audience services functionality into a single software suite.
+After a long time fiscal sponsorship with the Wilma Theater, The Consortium incorporated as an independent 501c3 in August of 2020.

 PRAC is primarily funded by its member organizations through an equitable cost-sharing basis, dividing fixed costs equally among the organizations and each organization paying a per ticket charge for each ticket sold.

 For its 19 member organizations, the Philadelphia Regional Arts Consortium allows access to a state-of-the-art software suite tailored to the demands of arts administration; access to Tessitura affords Consortium members robust technical capabilities, a powerful customer relations tool which helps organizations serve patrons while tracking and analyzing trends in sales and giving, and dedicated staff support that each member, alone, would not have access to.